emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 ### Writing Drafts

 To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category).
 The new file should be named in the following pattern: `YYYY-MM-DD-test-post-title`.
-Because this draft hasn't been published yet, I usually just put in either the date I hope to publish the draft, or the day I'm starting the draft.
-Make sure the date in the title is the most recent date compared to the other posts.
+Because this draft hasn't been published yet, I usually just put in the date I hope to publish the draft (usually a few days in the future).

 Then, make sure the front matter of the draft looks like this:
 ```yml